Adeniyii/weddit/scratchmen.md

   - check if this works: `psql -U postgres <databasename>`
   - then set correct password, and user in the MikroOrm init config object.

+- Currently type-graphql supports only graphql with major version 15 and minor version above (or equal) to 5.
+  - Fix: downgrade graphql to v^15.3.0

 ## Nuggets

 LOL I randomly got this brilliant (if i say so myself ;D) analogy of reasoning about promises (I can imagine myself breaking it out in a mentoring lesson and changing my students' lives forever).